Introduction: The Kurultai as the Engine of Empire

 Decline of the Kurultai

 By the late 13th century, the Kurultai’s decision-making power faded as Mongol states became more centralized and Islamized.
+The conversion of khans to Islam often replaced the Tengri rituals that had sanctified earlier assemblies.
 Yet the tradition persisted in Central Asian successor states, such as the Timurid Empire, where Tamerlane (Timur) convened councils of amirs to approve his campaigns.
 Even into the 18th century, Kazakh and Kyrgyz tribes held qurultai to elect khans, albeit in a diminished form.
+The institution survived longest among the Mongol groups of the Russian steppe, where it was used until the early 20th century.

 External Resource: An analysis of the Kurultai’s role in Mongol succession can be read at Encyclopedia.com on Kuriltai.